The Woodrow Wilson Center Press

 Origins of the Suez Crisis: Postwar Development Diplomacy and the Struggle over Third World Industrialization, 1945–1956

-Related Topics: Cold War, Economics and Globalization, Military History, U.S. History, International Development, U.S. Foreign Policy, United Kingdom, Middle East and North Africa, Egypt, United States, Soviet Union
+Related Topics: Cold War, Economics and Globalization, Diplomatic History, Military History, U.S. History, International Development, U.S. Foreign Policy, United Kingdom, Middle East and North Africa, Egypt, United States, Soviet Union

 Origins of the Suez Crisis describes the long run-up to the 1956 Suez Crisis and the crisis itself by focusing on politics, economics, and foreign policy decisions in Egypt, Britain, the United States, and the Soviet Union.
 Based on Arabic source material, as well as multilingual documents from Israeli, Soviet, Czech, American, Indian, and British archives, this is the first historical narrative to discuss the interaction among all of the players involved-rather than simply British and U.S. perspectives.